jaysachs/bga-zooloretto/local/dbnotes.md

 }

-To update enclosures after an exchange: update all tiles in those enclosures
+To update enclosures after an exchange: update location of all tiles in those enclosures
-To update enclosures after a move: update all tiles in those enclosures
+To update enclosures after a move: update location of all tiles in those enclosures
-To update enclosures after a purchase: update all tiles in those enclosures
+To update enclosures after a purchase: update location of all tiles in those enclosures
+To update after a discard:
+  update location of discarded tile
 To update expand:
   update player
 To update after taking a truck: update all tiles that were in the truck
-    (coins need to be marked removed -- "O" for offboard To dump tiles from a truck update all tiles that were in that truck
-To update after a tile drawn
-  update that tile
+    (coins need to be marked removed -- "O" for offboard To dump tiles from a truck update location of all tiles that were in that truck To update after a tile drawn update that tile